-- What looks like it would work well with most of the people who use our services? (with a view to agreeing a small number of possibilities, so there is choice) - Are there any that we think are definitely not the tools for us to use?
+- What tools look like they would work well with our advocacy partners or groups? - Are there any that we think are not the tools for us to use?
 Why?

 It will also be important to discuss the methods which may be most appropriate for different types of clients, at different stages of a partnership or collective group, and in particular settings.